What are selective high schools?

 - Farrer Memorial Agricultural High School – day and boarding places

-- Hurlstone Agricultural High School – day and boarding places
+- Hurlstone Agricultural High School – day and boarding places (rural students only for boarding)

 - James Ruse Agricultural High School – day places only